lilyball/textmate-bundles/Bundles/ActionScript.tmbundle/Support/help.markdown

 If you don't have a SWF file, MTASC will create a new one for you.

+## Troubleshooting

+If you want to debug using XTrace, you need to adjust your security settings to allow local scripts to make HTTP connections (check [Adobe TechNote 4c093f20](http://www.adobe.com/go/4c093f20) for more information on why and how to do this).

 # Where to go for help

 The maintainer of the ActionScript bundle (Ale Muñoz) follows the [TextMate List](http://lists.macromates.com/mailman/listinfo/textmate), and will be happy to help you out with anything ActionScript-related.